 - 1. Conduct a site inventory and evaluation, to include evaluation of such factors as need for stabilization, habitat stability, stressors impacting shorelines, projected sea level rise, shoreline profile, ecosystem benefits, property ownership, public acceptance, and feasibility. - 2.
-Identify project options, which may include, but are not limited to: - a) Restoration/establishment of riparian and littoral vegetation communities - b) On previously altered shorelines, establishment of living shorelines, which may include oyster or limerock breakwaters, substrate augmentation, and marsh vegetation establishment - c) Restoration/creation of oyster reefs. - d) Restoration of seagrass beds. - e) Removal of barriers to fish passage. - f) Identify and evaluate estuarine shorelines susceptible to erosion and at risk of hardening or other alteration. - g) In cooperation with resource agencies, develop BMPs for living shoreline projects. - h) Implement public outreach and education on options for protecting and restoring functional and resilient littoral habitats. - Prioritize sites based on inventory and site evaluation, as well as consideration of water quality, other site and resource data, severity of impacts, cumulative effects, land ownership, and accessibility.
+Identify project options, which may include, but are not limited to: - a) Restoration/establishment of riparian and littoral vegetation communities - b) On previously altered shorelines, establishment of integrated living shorelines and estuarine habitats; - c) Restoration/reconnection of tidal marsh; - d) Integrated restoration of multiple shoreline/estuarine habitats; - e) Restoration of seagrass beds; - f) Restoration/creation of oyster reefs or other benthic habitats. - g) Develop and implement system-wide oyster management plans that address sustained provision of historic ecological services. - 3.
+Prioritize sites based on inventory and site evaluation, as well as consideration of water quality, other site and resource data, modeling tools, habitat requirements for fish and wildlife, listed species occurrences, severity of impacts, cumulative effects, land ownership, and accessibility.
 Coordinate directly with riparian landowners. - 4.
-Develop of demonstration projects on public lands. - 5.
-Conduct public outreach adaptable to specific project sites.
-For project sites adjacent to communities or private property, as well as those with significant public visibility, consider demonstration sites, public meetings, site visits, volunteer
+Develop of demonstration projects on public lands. - Conduct public outreach adaptable to specific project sites.
+For project sites adjacent to communities or private property, as well as those with significant public visibility, consider demonstration sites, public meetings, site visits, volunteer participation, project website, and